Country _ Name

 Obligations and requirements to provide financial services using crypto currencies described above

-On 4 September 2017, the Chinese government issued an announcement to prevent the risk relating to ICO and token-based financing (ICO Ban).
+On 4 September 2017, the Chinese authorities issued an announcement to prevent the risk relating to ICO and token-based financing (ICO Ban).
 The ICO Ban stipulates that every ICO and token-based financing platform shall not engage in the exchange between any legal currency with tokens and crypto currency, shall not trade or trade as central counterparties with the tokens or crypto currency, and shall not provide pricing, information agency or other services for tokens or crypto currency.
 A platform which violates the ICO Ban will be taken off the app store.

 Additional comments regarding the legal situation for financial services using crypto currencies or what FinTech’s must be aware of in this business area

-Crypto currency is prohibited, and we understand that it is hard to develop business in this area in China legally.
+Cryptocurrencies are prohibited, and we understand that it is hard to develop business in this area in China legally.

 Economic conditions